snorkel-team/snorkel/CONTRIBUTING.md

 `@pytest.mark.complex` decorator.
 Typically, these will be integration tests or tests that verify complex properties like model convergence.
-We exclude long-running tests from the default `tox` and Travis builds on non-master and non-release branches to keep things moving fast.
+We exclude long-running tests from the default `tox` and Circle CI builds on non-master and non-release branches to keep things moving fast.
 If you're touching areas of the code that could break a long-running test, you should include the results of `tox -e complex` in the PR's test plan.